sitandr/conchord/README.md

 The chord's name, on the other hand, uses default font, so to set it, just use `#set text(font: ...)` in the corresponding scope.

-## Assertions

-Currently [chordx](https://github.com/ljgago/typst-chords) has almost no checks inside for correctness of passed chords.  `conchord`, on the other side, checks for

-- Number of passed&parsed frets equal to set string-number
-- Only numbers and `x` passed as frets
-- All frets fitting in the diagram

 # Tabs

-> Everything there is highly experimental and unstable
+> Everything there is experimental and probably unstable

 ![Tabs example](examples/tabs.png)